 fastboot oem unlock-go (if the above command fails)

-Step 7: If the confirmation screen appears on your device.
-Use Volume Up button to highlight Yes and press Power button to select it.
-This will begin bootloader unlock process.
-If the confirmation screen doesn’t appear then you can skip this step.
+- If the confirmation screen appears on your device, use the Volume Up button to highlight Yes and press the Power button to select it.
+It will begin the bootloader unlock process.
+If the confirmation screen doesn’t appear, then you can skip this step.

 - Once the bootloader is unlocked, enter the below command to reboot your device into standard mode.

 - The first boot after Bootloader Unlock might take some time, as it undergoes Factory reset and then boots into the System.

 That’s it for this tutorial on how to unlock the bootloader on Android via Fastboot.